Learning from the Fairy Tale

 He makes it clear what a career new start is all about: that you take your life into your own hands and actively pursue your goals instead of simply hoping for impulses from outside.

 But why don't more people do it?
-Diesbrock has the reasons for this in his series of articles “10 Reasons to ride a dead horse”Listed.
+Diesbrock has the reasons for this in a series of articles Best of HR – Berufebilder.de® with the title "10 Reasons to ride a dead horse”Listed.
 One can see how absurd and pretended some reasons are.

 But it is not only the pig's own inner guilt for the misery, but also the social environment and the mentality can successfully lead a willing professional translator successfully from his project.

-A thesis by the way, Robindro Ullah in his blog post in response to my publication of a text on the topic of RP-ONLINE strongly vindicated:
+Incidentally, a thesis that Robindro Ullah vigorously contradicted in his blog post in response to my publication of a text on the subject at RP-ONLINE:

 Pig dog or environment?